 “What if we only monitor one of the three phases?”

 For balanced three-phase, four-wire (wye) circuits, each CT will measure exactly one-third of the total current.
 So if you are measuring two of the three phases, you would multiply your results by 1.5 to scale the reading to the correct value.
 If you only measure one phase, you would multiply by 3 to scale the reading to the correct value.

 There are a few different ways a three-phase circuit can be imbalanced that can cause reduced accuracy with this approach:

 - The load may be imbalanced.
 Three-phase motors are generally well balanced, but other loads may not be.
-Some devices include a three-phase motor and a single phase control unit, so although the control unit may not draw much power, the power it does draw won’t be balanced.
 If your load is actually multiple loads (like monitoring the three-phase service to the floor of a building), then there is a high likelihood of imbalance.